Sunray0466/Project-MLOps/reports/README.md

 > **Did you manage to write an API for your model?
 If yes, explain how you did it and if you did anything special.
 If**
 > **not, explain how you would do it.**
->
-> Recommended answer length: 100-200 words.
->
-> Example:
-> *We did manage to write an API for our model.
-We used FastAPI to do this.
-We did this by ... .
-We also added ...*
-> *to the API to make it more ...*
->
 > Answer:

 We managed to make an working api with the use of FastAPI for setup and uvicorn for hosting a local server for testing said api.
 Setting up the FastAPI was smooth sailing due to the code provided by the course, but trying to extend the functionality gave a lot of headaches as soo many thing kept going wrong.
 The FastAPI documentation provided great help but was still lacking in some aspect such as what exactly the "UploadFile" class is as an object as it also could be considered as a bytes at some instances.
 And then the uploaded image could also not be .read() again after it was read once which gave issue later when we were implementing the frontend.